esciencecenter-digital-skills/2021-06-03-DCC-project-management/lessons/future.md

     * You can also edit it locally and upload the changelog to your repository.
 1. Connect your GitHub page to Zenodo.
     * [Log in to Zenodo's sandbox environment](https://sandbox.zenodo.org/login/?next=%2F)
     * Why are we using a Sandbox?
 Hint: the Sandbox is non-permanent, and forgets its "archived" projects!
     * Click 'log in with GitHub' and authorize Zenodo to connect to your GitHub account.
     * On Zenodo's main page, click on the triangle next to your name, and choose 'GitHub'.
-Find the repository you just created, and enable Zenodo's access by switching it 'on'.
+Find the repository you just created, and enable Zenodo's access by toggling the switch to 'on'.
 1. Make a release from the GitHub main page:
     * Click 'create a new release'
     * Tag the release with the version number.
 Note that it is common practice